Akshat2806/freeCodeCamp/guide/english/algorithms/graph-algorithms/breadth-first-search/index.md

 }

 ```
+#### Uses
+1. Can be used for finding shortest path in a graph with no edge weight.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->